Wizcorp/phonegap-facebook-plugin/.github/issue_template.md

 Please do not submit support requests or "How to" questions here.
-Instead, please use channels like [StackOverflow](http://stackoverflow.com/) or the [Ionic forum](https://forum.ionicframework.com)
+Instead, please use channels like [StackOverflow](http://stackoverflow.com/), the [Ionic forum](https://forum.ionicframework.com) or the [Ionic slack channel](http://ionicworldwide.herokuapp.com)

 For issues or feature requests related to the code **in this repository** file a Github issue and provide as much details as possible